 Working Toward a More Equitable Future

-Our impact measurement work helps Momentus develop highly effective solutions and ensure that every dollar we invest promotes equity and supports the health of individuals and communities.
+Our impact measurement work helps Momentus develop highly effective solutions and ensure that every dollar we invest supports the health and wealth building of individuals and communities.
 It gives us actionable data that we can share with partner organizations and the government, and it helps us move closer to our vision of an economic system that respects and uplifts all peoples’ right to achieve the dreams they have for themselves, their communities, and generations to come.